Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No UAV operations without approval from Deputy Executive Director.
-100-foot horizontal and vertical buffer from USS Alabama, USS Drum, Aircraft Pavilion, Park Memorials, and aircraft or artifacts on ground.
+All UAV operations prohibited unless approved by Deputy Executive Director.
+Mandatory 100-foot horizontal and vertical buffer from USS Alabama, USS Drum, Aircraft Pavilion, park memorials, and ground-based aircraft or artifacts.

 4